 Skip advert

 At a faster pace the XC60 isn’t bad to drive by any stretch of the imagination, but make use of all that power on winding roads and you’ll wish the steering would provide more feedback and that the body wouldn’t wobble about so much.
 Its ride is impressive at speed on the motorway, and the adaptive cruise control and lane keep assist systems mean it’s absolutely effortless to drive – when the engine kicks in in these circumstances, however, we found the Range Rover Velar P400e’s engine transmitted slightly less vibration in comparison.

-The brakes have no issue slowing the XC60 Recharge: they can be a little grabby at low speed, but when driving quickly they’re most effective, stopping the XC60 with greater authority than its two-tonne weight would suggest they should.
+The brakes have no issue slowing the XC60 Plug-in Hybrid; they can be a little grabby at low speed, but when driving quickly they’re most effective, stopping the XC60 with greater authority than its two-tonne weight would suggest they should.
 Turn off the ‘creep’ mode, which allows to car to roll forward slowly when you let off the brake, and activate the regenerative braking system and you effectively have a one-pedal drive drive mode that does a good job of mimicking that of a full EV.

+Skip advert